MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/differences-from-windows-powershell.md

 ## Cmdlets removed from PowerShell

-For the modules that are included in PowerShell core, the following cmdlets were removed from PowerShell for various compatibility reasons or the use of unsupported APIs.
+For the modules that are included in PowerShell (core), the following cmdlets were removed from PowerShell for various compatibility reasons or the use of unsupported APIs.

 CimCmdlets